Quick Answer

 Make Strategic Upgrades And Remodels As Needed

 You will want to make investments in your real estate properties that are strategically sound from the get-go.
 You can update bathrooms, kitchens, and living areas to reflect current and market trends.
+According to Remodeling Magazine’s Cost vs. Value Report, minor kitchen remodels recoup an average of 85.7% of their cost at resale — making them one of the highest-return renovation categories.
 You can also make upgrades such as fixing the home’s exterior or landscaping to help create an appealing, attractive facade for potential buyers.

 Establish A Plan For Exit Strategies

 As a real estate investor, you should always have an exit strategy in mind.
 This will help you maximize your overall profits by ensuring you get stuck with an investment that takes only a short time to recoup its costs.
 Consider selling the property at some point or selling off parts of your portfolio.
+Real estate investment trusts (REITs) listed on exchanges like the NYSE can also serve as a structured exit vehicle for investors looking to liquidate physical holdings while maintaining exposure to real estate asset classes.
 By having an exit plan in place, you can ensure that your investment stays profitable for as long as needed!

 Conclusion